 Cerveceria Wendlandt Ensenada is this city’s favorite brew pup and gathering place.
 One thing tricky about this brewery is its understated entry with no sign.
 It is located on Costero, between Starbucks and OXXO on the west/ocean side, just south of the fish market entrance.

 You will usually only find locals, as the tourists have already waddled back to the buffet on their cruise ship and the expats are glued to their mainstream news or tuned into prancing with glitter shows after sunset.
-Hours are 6PM- midnight, Tuesday-Sunday.
+Hours are 6PM- midnight, Tuesday-Saturday.

 On a recent Wednesday night visit, the rest of Ensenada was very sleepy.
 But, Wendlandt had nearly every seat occupied at 10PM.
 The room has a warehouse feel with brick walls and big dark wood beams.
 I’ll guess capacity is about 80 beer quaffers mas o menos.